FSSP

 He taught Catechism and Music whilst being Head of the Lower School at a Catholic boarding school in France, before entering the Fraternity’s international seminary in North American in 2008.
 There, among other duties, he was organist, led the polyphonic choir and a Gregorian chant schola.
 He was ordained to the priesthood in May 2015, served as an Assistant Priest in the FSSP’s Reading-based apostolate until the end of 2017 after which time he was reassigned to St Mary’s Shrine, Warrington where he is now Assistant priest.

-Fr Gwilym Evans FSSP
+Fr Miklos Homolya, FSSP

 Reading